py2ai/py2ai.github.io/_posts/2023-02-12-NP-problems-in-Python.md

 Our points are: [(2, 3), (5, 9), (9, 3), (7, 3), (6, 4), (10, 5), (9, 10), (6, 5), (3, 2), (1, 8), (8, 1), (8, 7), (6, 7), (1, 4), (4, 0), (0, 5), (7, 8), (10, 5), (5, 4), (0, 2), (5, 0), (3, 6), (8, 2), (3, 4), (1, 3), (8, 3), (1, 1), (7, 10), (10, 6), (10, 6), (10, 10), (5, 3), (8, 4), (5, 7), (9, 8), (1, 4), (1, 10), (4, 1), (4, 3), (2, 3), (1, 4), (10, 5), (9, 10), (6, 1), (7, 8), (7, 3), (9, 6), (5, 9), (1, 4), (6, 2)]
 Solution: [0, 39, 24, 13, 35, 40, 48, 15, 19, 26, 8, 37, 14, 20, 43, 49, 3, 45, 25, 2, 22, 10, 32, 4, 7, 18, 31, 38, 23, 21, 33, 12, 16, 44, 11, 34, 6, 42, 30, 27, 1, 47, 9, 36, 46, 28, 29, 5, 17, 41]
 ```
+The solve_tsp function implements a greedy algorithm to solve the TSP.
+It starts at a random point and chooses the nearest unvisited point as the next point to visit.
+This process is repeated until all points have been visited.
+The dist function calculates the Euclidean distance between two points.

+This is just one example of a heuristic solution to the TSP.
+There are many other algorithms that can be used, such as simulated annealing, genetic algorithms, and ant colony optimization.
+The choice of algorithm will depend on the specific problem and the desired trade-off between solution quality and computation time.